hdwhite/Dominate/README.md

 Dominate
 ========

-An online manager for the board game Diplomacy
+An online manager for the board game Diplomacy, found at http://hdwhite.org/dominate.